romanovichim/TonFunClessons_Eng/2lesson/secondlesson.md

     ✓ should throw error when number is not 32 bits (53 ms)
 ```

-The check mark means that our new test has been successfully passed.
+The checkmark means that our new test passed successfully.

-### That's all!
+### That's it!

 You have completed the second lesson and successfully implemented tests for the smart contract.

 P.S.
-If there are any questions, I suggest you ask [here](https://t.me/ton_learn)
+If you have any questions, feel free to ask [here](https://t.me/ton_learn).